Do you want to learn how to exclude pages from the WordPress search results?

-In this article, we’ll show you how to exclude certain pages from the WordPress search results, step-by-step.
+In this article, we’ll show you how to exclude pages from WordPress search results, step by step.

 Why Exclude Pages from WordPress Search Results?